EvanGee/OpenEthereumWallet/README.md

 # API
-you can use any http request client for these, the following api will be described with TYPE of request [end point] [parameters, what it returns] send your requests to the url "http://127.0.0.1:port or whatever it is listening to.
-All the parameters are application/type json.
+Parameters are the application-type/json body of your request it will return json for most of the responses
+In the future I want to make everything returns {action, payload} format, so it is easy to structure in a front end application

 ## Accounts:
 url = http//127.0.0.1:port/accounts
 ### GET __**/getAccounts**__
 Paramaters: None